 Sempervivum means ‘always alive’ – a reference to the fact that houseleeks tolerate extreme temperatures and drought.
-The hardiness of sempervivums (also known as hen and chickens), makes them excellent, easy-to-keep garden plants.
+The hardiness of sempervivums makes them excellent, easy-to-grow garden plants.

 Sempervivums don’t need feeding, but do benefit from being repotted each year into compost containing slow-release fertiliser.

 Learn how to grow new sempervivums from old in our No Fuss Guide to propagating house leeks, with David Hurrion:

 We’ve picked our favourite 10 sempervivums to grow, below.

 Cobweb houseleek, Sempervivum arachnoideum

 Possibly the most famous sempervivum, the cobweb houseleek bears a network of white hairs at the leaf tips, which protect the plant against dehydration and intense sunlight.
 Sempervivum arachnoideum bears small pink flowers in early summer.